-To set up Windows Hello, follow these steps:
+To set up Windows Hello:

 - 1. Select the Start button, select Settings, select Accounts, and then select Sign-in options. - 2.
-Under Windows Hello, follow the on-screen instructions to add both a password and a numeric PIN, and then enroll your fingerprint or facial ID. - NOTE: The PIN is not limited in length, but it must consist of numbers only.
-No alphabetic or special characters are allowed.
+To add a password, select Add. - Select Get Started, and then follow the on-screen instructions enroll your fingerprint or facial ID and set up a PIN. - IMPORTANT: To prevent fingerprint logon issues, make sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader. - NOTE: The PIN is not limited in length.
+The default setting is for numbers only.
+To include alphabetic or special characters, select the include letters and symbols check box.